Hackers

 Georgia Tech

-Georgia Tech said 1.3 million individuals may have had their data accessediStock
+Photo of a sign at the Georgia Institute of TechnologyGeorgia Tech said 1.3 million individuals may have had their data accessediStock

 How to protect yourself

-Facebook apps stored data of 500 million+ users on public serveriStock
+Photo of the Facebook logo on its websiteFacebook apps stored data of 500 million+ users on public serveriStock

-Cluley added: "There are a myriad of third-parties out there grabbing information via Facebook-integrated apps, and you have no way of knowing how well they are securing your data or — in many cases — what they might have taken at all."
+Cluley added, "There are a myriad of third parties out there grabbing information via Facebook-integrated apps, and you have no way of knowing how well they are securing your data or—in many cases—what they might have taken at all."

 As UpGuard pointed out in a blog post, the public availability of that password "would put users at risk who have reused the same password across accounts."

-In its criticism of Facebook's data security practises, the firm added: "The Facebook platform facilitated the collection of data about individuals and its transfer to third parties [Amazon], who became responsible for its security."
+In its criticism of Facebook's data security practices the firm added: "The Facebook platform facilitated the collection of data about individuals and its transfer to third parties [Amazon], who became responsible for its security."

 How to protect yourself

-In this case, users are once again reminded to never use the same password twice, thus limiting their exposure to risk should one of their passwords be made public.
+In this case, users are once again reminded never to use the same password twice, thus limiting their exposure to risk should one of their passwords be made public.
 You can use a password manager like LastPass or 1Password to create a unique password for everything you log into online.
 Managers also store them, saving you the need to remember anything apart from your one master password.

 You should also consider locking down your Facebook account and restricting what apps, if any, can access your data through the social network.
 We wrote about this during the Cambridge Analytica scandal in 2018, but here's a reminder of what to do to stay safe: